 So if you have nexus in Illinois and sell grocery items, make sure you charge that 1% sales tax rate instead of the full Illinois sales tax rate.
 The usual Illinois sales tax rate is 6.25% + any local rates that apply.

 Each state decides which items are and are not taxable.
-If you think you may be selling an item that isn’t taxable, check with your state.
+If you think you may be selling an item that isn’t taxable,

 If you have sales tax nexus in a state, and the products you are selling are taxable in that state, then you are required to register for a sales tax permit and collect sales tax from buyers in that state.